-

 Winfred Rembert Jr.

-Winfred is an avid comic book collector.
-He lives in Hamden, CT with his wife and children.
+A passionate comic book collector, Winfred lives in Hamden, Connecticut, with his wife and children.

 -